mr-asa/obsidian_weather/README.md

 - **Edge gradient width** – global scaling factor for weather and temperature layers.
 Use smaller values when you prefer solid day/night backgrounds.

 > [!note]
 > Weather and temperature transitions can differ in perceived width for each city.
 This is deliberate: daylight length is reflected in the gradient span.
-Compressing both layers to the same width would hide that variance.

-- **Row height limits** – define minimum and maximum heights.
-Widgets respect these bounds when a block or setting requests a taller/shorter row.

----

-If you spot issues, have ideas for new gradients, or want to share a theme setup, feel free to open an issue or start a discussion.
-Happy forecasting!